thacherT1D/new-angular-curriculum/70 - Token-based Auth.md

 ## Social Auth

 There is also another tool called [satelizer](https://github.com/sahat/satellizer) which can handle multiple social auth providers for you.
-You can see a demo [here](https://satellizer.herokuapp.com/#/) as well as an example for what a backend with node might look like [here](https://github.com/sahat/satellizer/blob/master/examples/server/node/server.js)
+You can see an example for what a backend with node might look like [here](https://github.com/sahat/satellizer/blob/master/examples/server/node/server.js)

  If you find satelizer to be too difficult, Auth0 is another option tool.
 You can get started with this tutorial (here)[https://www.youtube.com/watch?v=ug_KmAZFe9Q](https://www.youtube.com/watch?v=ug_KmAZFe9Q) (but be warned - this is still quite challenging)